-A digital fabric is a representation of a physical fabric that can be used in a 3D design environment, such as Browzwear or CLO3D.
 Sometimes called digital twins, digital fabrics must reflect the visual and physical characteristics of their real-life counterparts—having the same drape, weight, and texture, and behaving the same under light and in motion.

-To do this, digital materials consist of two components:
+To do this, digital materials consist of two components: physics and texture.

 A set of measurements describing the fabric’s physical properties, often referred to as physics.
 These are taken using proprietary testing kits or offered as presets in 3D design software.